 - Grade-level groups to offer guidance in navigating friendship challenges and development of pro-social skills

 - Multi-grade level support groups for children in areas such as grief, divorce, or transitions

 - Grade- level support groups for problem solving and anger management strategies

 - Students in Fourth, Fifth, and Sixth Grades participate in a Personal and Social Development unit led by the counselors and private consultants.
-It includes topics such as managing stress, puberty, peer pressure, responsible use of technology, and alcohol and drug prevention.
+It includes topics such as managing stress, puberty, peer pressure, consent, responsible use of technology, and alcohol and drug prevention.